Protect your shins and focus on crushing PRs with a breakdown of the best socks for deadlifting.

 Hoplite Premium Lifting Socks

 Available in a range of sizes (up to 13 for men and 14 for women), Hoplite’s socks are comfortable, easy to pull on and off after a big lifting session, and breathable enough that your feet won’t be gushing sweat.
-The front of these socks feature an extra layer of material to protect the shins.
+The front of these socks features an extra layer of material to protect the shins.

 Thick and breathable, the socks have supportive and tapered compression that makes them ideal for deadlifting as well as extended bouts of standing up or running.